johnsalmon/cpp-counter-based-engine/README.md

 reached and details have been worked out.

-Source files in this directory constitute a straw-man implementation of both counter_based_engine and philox_keyed_prf:
+Source files in this directory constitute a straw-man implementation of `counter_based_engine`, `philox_prf` and `threefry_prf`:

 - details.hpp - defines a few helper functions, concepts, etc.
 - counter_base_engine.hpp - defines class counter_based_engine
+- philox_prf.hpp    - defines class philox_prf
+- threefry_prf.hpp  - defines class threefry_prf
-- philox_keyed_prf.hpp    - defines class philox_keyed_prf
+- siphash_prf.hpp, siphash.c - defines class siphash_prf,  which is not intended
+    for standardization, but which illustrates how a program could instantiate a generator that meets its own needs.
 - philoxexample.cpp - a few examples of how one might use the proposed classes
-- philoxbench.cpp - demonstrates that philox_keyed_prf is extremely
+- bench.cpp - demonstrates that the prfs is extremely
-  fast and that little or no performance is lost by adapting it with counter_based_engine.
+  fast and that little or no performance is lost by adapting them with counter_based_engine.
+- tests.cpp - a few basic sanity and correctness tests.

 The code uses C++20 concepts and, in order to get the high bits of the 128-bit product of 64-bit values, uses gcc's uint128_t.
 It therefore currently requires gcc10 to compile, even though nothing in the proposal is gcc-specific.

 The source files are quite short.
-The code in philox_keyed_prf.hpp is little more than some boilerplate to define the values and types that would be required of any KPRF, and a succinct implementation of the Philox algorithm described in P2075R0 and references therein.
+The code in philox_prf.hpp and threefry_prf.hpp are little more than a succinct implementation of the algorithms described in P2075R0 and references therein.

 The code in counter_based_engine.hpp is almost as simple.
-It's basically an implementation of P2075R0, with the philox-specific parts factored out and additional members and constructors added to allow more direct program control over the engine.
+It's basically an implementation of P2075R0, with the philox-specific parts factored out and an additional seed member and constructor added to allow more direct program control over the engine.

-Internally, the counter_based_engine's state consists of an instance of the KPRF, an input array (which contains the counter) and a std::array of saved results.
-For philox<n,w>, the state is 5n/2 scalar values of width w.
+Internally, the `counter_based_engine`'s state consists of a std::array of input values (which contains the counter) and a std::array of saved results.
+For `philox<n,w>`, the state is 5n/2 scalar values of width w.

 With a concrete example in hand, we can begin to enumerate the requirements.
 Eventually, these will have to be expressed in "standardese", but it's easier to start with plain English.

-## Requirements for Keyed Pseudo-Random Function (KPRF)

-- There are static constexpr unsigned members called:
-  - key_bits, key_N
-  - in_bits, in_N
-  - result_bits, result_N

-  whose values are the number of significant bits in each "word" and the number of "words" in the KPRF's key, its input and its result.

-- There are public unsigned integral types called:
-  - key_value_type
-  - in_value_type
-  - result_value_type

-  that are able to represent values up to at least 2^(xx_bits)-1

-- There is a public result_type:

-      using result_type = array<result_value_type, result_N>;

-- There is a constructor that takes an input_range (or initializer_list) argument, and a corresponding 'rekey' method that also takes an input_range (or initializer_list) argument.
-(Note that 'input_range' is the C++20 concept std::input_range).
-The input_range (or initalizer_list) must have an integral range_value_t.

-  These methods initialize key_N values, k_0 .. k_Nm1, by reading from
-  the input range, kr, as if by:

-       auto p = ranges::begin(kr);
-       auto e = ranges::end(kr);
-       k_0 = (p!=e) ? (*p++)&key_bit_mask : 0;
-       k_1 = (p!=e) ? (*p++)&key_bit_mask : 0;
-       ...
-       k_Nm1 = (p!=e) ? (*p++)&key_bit_mask : 0;

-  where key_bit_mask = 2^key_bits - 1

-  The keys are then transformed by the KPRF's initialization algorithm (IA) into some internal state.

-  N.B.
-For philox, the IA simply copies k0 through k_Nm1 into the "exposition only" internal state of the KPRF.
-For other KPRFs (e.g., AES), the initialization algorithm may be more complex.

-- There is an operator() that takes an input_range argument and returns a result_type.
-It works as follows:

-  Exactly in_N values, in_i are initialized from the input_range
-  argument, ir as if by:

-      auto p = ranges::begin(ir);
-      auto e = ranges::end(ir);
-      in_0 = (p!=e) ? (*p++)&in_bit_mask : 0;
-      in_1 = (p!=e) ? (*p++)&in_bit_mask : 0;
-      ...
-      in_Nm1 = (p!=e) ? (*p++)&in_bit_mask : 0;

-  where in_bit_mask is 2^in_bits -1.

-  Then the KPRF's mixing algorithm is applied to the internal state and in_0 .. in_Nm1, and the resulting out_N values are returned in a std::array 'result_type'.

-  The "mixing algorithm" (MA) must be described in the KPRF's specification.

-  Ideally, the mixing algorithm produces values that are "randomized", by a change in any bit of either the input or the key.

-  N.B. - it is notoriously hard to state precisely what is meant by "random".
-The existing standard fails to define it with any precision.
-Nevertheless, it is important to emphasize that the values produced by KPRF{key}(input) should be statistically independent when even a single bit of the key or a single bit of the input is changed.
-On the other hand, KPRFs are not intended for cryptography.
-It is not required that it be "hard" to reconstruct the key from known inputs/result pairs, for example.

-  The KPRF's operator() must be a pure function.
-I.e.  any two KPRFs that compare equal must return the same value when invoked with the same inputs.
-If two KPRFs k1 and k2 compare equal at some time, then they must continue to compare equal at least until one of their non-const member function is called.
-The invocation operator() is a const member function.

-- There is a default constructor and a no-argument rekey() method that is equivalent to calling:

-      rekey(ranges::views::empty<unsigned>);

-  I.e., it (re)initializes the KPRF with zero-valued k_i.

-- There are comparison operators == and !=.
-KPRFs that compare equal return the same results for the same inputs.
-KPRFs that compare unequal return statistically independent, "random" results whether called with the same or different inputs.

-- There are stream insertion and  extraction operators << and >> that save and restore the internal state of a KPRF.

-The requirements are all straightforward to implement.
-The only "interesting" components of a KPRF are the mixing algorithm and the initialization algorithm.
-And in fact, the initialization algorithm is often trivial as well.
+## Requirements for Pseudo-Random Function (PRF)

+A *pseudo-random function* p of type P is a function object that returns an array of unsigned integer values when called with an argument that is a std::range or initializer_list integral values.

+Let il be an initializer_list of integral values and let ir be an input_range of integral values.
+Then these expressions are valid:

+     p(ir)
+     p(il)

+and return arrays of unsigned integers.

+In order to make a PRF usable generically, e.g., by counter_based_engine, some information about the characteristics of the function-object's inputs and outputs needs to be available to the caller It's not clear how best to represent this information.
+One possibility is via static constexpr members and nested typedef-names inside the PRF object (this is the strategy in the example code).
+Another possibility is via a traits class.

+In any case, the minimal information that needs to be communicated is:

+- the number of meaningful bits in each of the values of the input range.
+  This is called `P::in_bits` in the example code.

+- the number of values consumed from the input range or initializer list.
+  This is called `P::in_N` in the example code.

+- the number of "random" bits in each integral element of the returned array.
+  This is called `P::result_bits` in the example code.

+- the type of the returned array.
+This is called `P::result_type` and is:

+        array<P::result_value_type, P::result_N>
+  in the example code.

+### Specific PRFs:  philox_prf, threefry_prf, siphash_prf

+Three example PRFs are implemented: philox_prf.hpp, threefry_prf.hpp and siphash_prf.hpp.
+The first two (philox and threefry) are widely used and proposed for standardization.
+The last, siphash, illustrates how a program can create and use an alternative pseudo-random function.
+Siphash (see https://131002.net/siphash/) is widely used as a "message authentication code" with strong guarantees that make it potentially interesting as a random number generator.
+By separately specifiying the underlying PRF and the generic counter_based_engine, programs gain the freedom to leverage all the other machinery of <random> with such alternative PRFs.
+Such alternative PRFs might even, eventually, be candidates for standardization.

 ## The counter_based_engine class (CBE)

-The counter_based_engine is also fairly simple.
-Most of the code in counter_based_engine.hpp is there to satisfy the requirements of a Random Number Engine.

 A counter_based_engine is a template class declared as:

-    template <typename KPRF>
+    template <typename PRF>
     class counter_based_engine;

 The behavior of the counter_based_engine is specified in terms of these 'exposition-only' members:

-  - an instance of the KPRF, kprf
-  - an iv member declared as:  array<in_value_type, in_N> iv
+  - a results member declared as: `PRF::result_type results;`
-  - a results member declared as: KPRF::result_type results;
+  - a input-value (iv) declared as:  `array<integer_type, PRF::in_N> iv;`
-  - a notional counter (which in practice is stored in the high bits of iv[in_N-1])
-  - a notional 'rindex' (which in practice is stored in results[0])
+       where integer_type has at least `PRF::in_bits` bits.
-  - a notional 'counter_overflow' bool (which in practice is also stored in results[0])
+  - a notional 'result_index' (which in practice is stored in results[0])
   - a notional 'Y' result_type that communicates from the TA to the GA.

+All but the last (`iv.back()`) elements of `iv` are set by the `counter_based_engine`'s constructors and are modified only by the `seed()` member functions.
+The last element (`iv.back()`) element is managed by the `counter_based_engine` itself.

-Given a type K that satisfies the requirements of a KPRF,
+Given a type P that satisfies the requirements of a PRF,

-    counter_base_engine<K>
+    counter_base_engine<P>

 ### counter_based_engine satisfies the requirements of a Random Number Engine:

-- the result_type is K::result_type
+- the result_type is `P::result_type`

-- Equality comparison and stream insertion and extraction operators compare, insert and extract each of the components of the state, respectively.
+- Equality comparison and stream insertion and extraction operators compare, insert and extract the state's `iv` and `result_index`.

 - The Transition Algorithm is:
 ```
-   if counter_overflow is set
-       do nothing, return
-   if rindex is zero,
+   if result_index is zero,
-       copy iv into an array, in, suitable as input to the KPRF.
-       in[in_N-1] = counter
-       results = kprf(in)
+       results = prf(iv)
-       counter = (counter + 1) modulo 2^in_bits
+       iv.back() = (iv.back() + 1) modulo 2^in_bits
-   Y = results[rindex]
+   Y = results[result_index]
-   rindex = (rindex+1) modulo result_N
+   result_index = (result_index+1) modulo result_N
-   if rindex is zero and counter is zero,
-      set counter_overflow
 ```

 - The Generation Algorithm is:

 ```
-   if Y was assigned in the last TA, then return it,
+   return the value of Y was assigned in the last TA
-   otherwise, throw an out_of_range exception
 ```

+Note that example implementation in counter_based_engine.hpp contains additional logic that throws an `out_of_range` exception if the counter "wraps" module 2^in_bits.
+This prevents inadvertent re-use of the same sequence.
+As far as I can tell, this is permissible for a Random Number Engine, and I believe the complexity/usabiliy tradeoff is a net win.
+Nevertheless, it's easily removed.

 - constructors and seed methods: